Ceremony Start Time Calculator

 - Guest tend to arrive more on time when the ceremony time is easy to remember, choose 7:00 over 6:55, 6:30 over 6:35, and 4:15 over 4:20.

 - The average bridal party size is 5 on each side, we’ve seen one on each side, as well as over a dozen on either side, remember to adjust your time if you have well over or well under 5 on one side of your bridal party.

 - Most of our family formals take ~15 minutes which is quite a bit faster than average.
 Be sure to check with your photographer to see how long to expect for family formals.
 Be sure to view our blog on how to plan your family formals. 😉

 - If you don’t want to see your fiancé before the ceremony, consider a cocktail hour, appetizers, and/or games for your guests.

 - Consider meal times when evaluating the best time for your ceremony.
 If you are saving the majority of your photos for after the ceremony, make sure your guests are coming from just after lunch, and/or they will have plenty of snacks, drinks, and entertainment at the ceremony.

 - The ceremony time is a bigger factor for outdoor weddings.
 For indoor weddings, ceremony time is factored around when/if you and your fiancé will be photographed outside.

 - The best outdoor lighting is approximately 1 hour before sunset.
 Referred to as “the Golden Hour”, the skin tones are warmer, lighting is softer, and dynamic range is more balanced.
-(Bonus: the closer your wedding is to the summer solstice, the longer the Golden Hour becomes!)
+(Bonus: the closer your wedding is to the summer solstice, (June 21st +/- 1 day depending on the year), the longer the Golden Hour becomes!)

 I hope this was helpful for you!
 We are always looking for new and creative grand exit ideas, so feel free to let us know if you have one to add!